caporaso-lab/developing-with-qiime2/book/back-matter/glossary.md

   When associated with a {term}`directory format`, the combination defines an {term}`artifact class`.
   These types may be extended by {term}`plugins<Plugin>`.

+Single-Use Plugin (SUP)
+  A plugin that is intended for one specific use case, such as generating figures for a single manuscript, as opposed to a plugin that is intended for general widespread usage.

 tl;dr
   "Too long; didn't read."
   In other words, a quick summary of the content that follows.